-Therefore the addition of apple cider vinegar to foods or consumption before meals can help.
+Therefore, adding apple cider vinegar to foods or consumption before meals can help.
 Furthermore, drinking apple cider vinegar can help to integrate healthy fats into your diet.

-For this reason, drinking apple cider vinegar is particularly popular with a high-fat low-carb (LCHF) diet such as the keto diet.
+For this reason, drinking apple cider vinegar is particularly popular with a high-fat, low-carb (LCHF) diet such as the keto diet.

 This is because the keto diet has a higher fat content than most people are used to in their everyday lives.

-Who doesn’t know it, the fatigue after lunch?
+Who doesn’t know the fatigue after lunch?

 On the other hand, the blood sugar-lowering effect of apple cider vinegar, in combination with the potassium content, can give an energy boost when you feel sluggish.